If you are convicted of a crime the legal consequences can impact you for the rest of your life. A pardon can help remove these consequences.

 - Restore your ability to legally possess a firearm

 - Restore your ability to volunteer in certain settings

 - Affirm the positive changes you have made in your life

-However, a pardon does not seal your crime.
-If you receive a full pardon in Ohio, you must take more steps to seal your record.
+In some circumstances, a pardon may not automatically seal your records.
 Read more to learn about record sealing in Ohio.